The Price of Connectivity in Fair Division

 \begin{proposition} Let $G$ be a graph that is not $2$-linked.
-Then $\text{PoC}(G,2) \leq 3/4$. \end{proposition} \begin{proof} Suppose that $G$ is not $2$-linked, and let $(a,b)$ and $(c,d)$ be disjoint pairs of vertices such that there do not exist two disjoint paths, one from $a$ to $b$ and the other from $c$ to $d$.
+Then $\text{PoC}(G,2) \geq 4/3$. \end{proposition} \begin{proof} Suppose that $G$ is not $2$-linked, and let $(a,b)$ and $(c,d)$ be disjoint pairs of vertices such that there do not exist two disjoint paths, one from $a$ to $b$ and the other from $c$ to $d$.
 Consider a utility function $u$ such that $u(a)=u(b)=2$, $u(c)=3$, $u(d)=1$, and $u(g)=0$ for every other vertex $g$.
 We have $\text{MMS}(u,2) = 4$.
 On the other hand, the graph cannot be partitioned into two connected subgraphs in such a way that one subgraph contains $a$ and $b$ while the other subgraph contains $c$ and $d$---indeed, such a partition would give rise to two disjoint paths that cannot exist by our assumption.
 This means that $\text{G-MMS}(G,u,2) \leq 3$.
-Hence $\text{PoC}(G,2) \leq 3/4$. \end{proof}
+Hence $\text{PoC}(G,2) \geq 4/3$. \end{proof}

-All graphs with connectivity at most $2$ are not $2$-linked,\footnote{Indeed, given such a graph, let $a,b$ be two vertices whose removal disconnects the graph, and let $c,d$ be vertices from distinct components in the resulting graph.
+Every graph with connectivity at most $2$ is not $2$-linked,\footnote{Indeed, given such a graph, let $a,b$ be two vertices whose removal disconnects the graph, and let $c,d$ be vertices from distinct components in the resulting graph.
 Then any path between $c$ and $d$ must go through either $a$ or $b$.} and Figure~\ref{fig:wheel} shows an example of a $3$-connected graph that also does not satisfy the property.
-In fact, \cite{Mezaros15} constructed a $5$-connected graph that still fails to be $2$-linked!\footnote{On the other hand, a $6$-connected graph is always $2$-linked \citep{Jung70}.} Combining these facts with Theorem~\ref{thm:mms-two-connectivity-2} yields the following corollaries:
+In fact, \citet{Mezaros15} constructed a $5$-connected graph that still fails to be $2$-linked!\footnote{On the other hand, a $6$-connected graph is always $2$-linked \citep{Jung70}.} Combining these facts with Theorem~\ref{thm:mms-two-connectivity-2} yields the following corollaries: